Heaven on Earth – Traveling to Iceland

 Photo is of me standing in the walkway to The Blue Lagoon.
 There is a gray brick pathway.
 On either side are these black and white lava rocks.

-We spent two full days in Iceland which I felt was a good amount of time.
+We spent two full days in Iceland, which I felt was a good amount of time.
 If I were to revisit Iceland, I’d love to rent a car and drive around the country.
-I’m sure there was a lot that me and my husband missed out on since we could only do so much.
+I’m sure there was a lot that my husband and I missed out on since we could only do so much.
 From Iceland, we flew to London, and that’s what I will talk about in my next travel post.

 Leave a comment